ProgrammerGnome/Codewars-solutions/README.md

 ### CW3.py
 Programming Language: Python

-Task: Given an array of numbers and an index, return either the index of the smallest number that is larger than the element at the given index, or -1 if there is no such index ( or, where applicable, Nothing or a similarly empty value ).
+#### Task: Given an array of numbers and an index, return either the index of the smallest number that is larger than the element at the given index, or -1 if there is no such index ( or, where applicable, Nothing or a similarly empty value ).
+(7 kyu)

 Notes